SquirrelRat/SimpleInformation/README.md

 ---

-> **Important:** This plugin is designed as a **replacement** for the default "MiscInformation" plugin provided with ExileCore.
+> **Important:** This plugin is designed as a **replacement** for the default "MiscInformation" plugin provided with ExileAPI.
 >
-> To avoid overlapping information and UI clutter, please **disable "MiscInformation"** in the ExileCore settings (F12) if you choose to use "SimpleInformation".
+> To avoid overlapping information and UI clutter, please **disable "MiscInformation"** in the ExileAPI settings (F12) if you choose to use "SimpleInformation".

 ---